-Including the economic and educational needs of schools and students in the Congressional stimulus package

-Funding for CDC and HHS public health preparedness and response more in newsroom \geq
+- Including the economic and educational needs of schools and students in the Congressional stimulus package - Funding for CDC and HHS public health preparedness and response - Protecting older Americans from COVID-19 - A uniform, nationwide COVID-19 protection plan more in newsroom

-Protecting older Americans from COVID-19

-A uniform, nationwide COVID-19 protection plan

-ANNUAL MEETING GOES VIRTUAL

 The ASPPH Virtual Annual Meeting was scheduled to be an in-person event in March.
 Once the World Health Organization (WHO) declared a global pandemic, we transitioned to a virtual format that took place over nine weeks with weekly webinars.
-The meeting provided a forum for academic public health leaders, faculty, students, and our public health partners to learn and engage in discussionson a wide range of topics related to undergraduate and graduate academic public health, global health, and current public health concerns.
+The meeting provided a forum for academic public health leaders, faculty, students, and our public health partners to learn and engage in discussions on a wide range of topics related to undergraduate and graduate academic public health, global health, and current public health concerns.